 The process of aging affects all organs alike.
 Not only does it stretch the skin tissue and slow the muscle growth, it also affects the dental tissue.
-Studies have shown that the process of aging leads to fibrosis, decreases the cellularity of the connective tissue, and down growth of epithelial attachment.
+Studies have shown that the process of aging leads to fibrosis, decreases the cellularity of the connective tissue, and down the growth of epithelial attachment.

-For the periodontal tissue, aging leads to changes in vasculature, gingival connective tissue, periodontal ligament, cementum, and alveolar bone.
+For the periodontal tissue, aging leads to changes in the vasculature, gingival connective tissue, periodontal ligament, cementum, and alveolar bone.
 Aging makes the gingival tissue recedes, which may lead to thinner and fragile gums.
-Studies show that over 71% of the people among the ages of 50-59 have gingival recession in their gums.
+Studies show that over 71% of the people between the ages of 50-59 have a gingival recession in their gums.
 The condition is even more severe amongst the people between the ages of 80 and 90, where the cases are at 90%.

 This is damage caused by several changes in the gingival tissue which comprises of:

 The process of aging makes the gingival connective tissue coarser and denser.
-This leads to uneven formation of the tissue and increased dental problems.
+This leads to the uneven formation of the tissue and increased dental problems.
 This leads to thinning of the gum tissue at several places and therefore, could be a cause of gum receding.